-- All our program students (Major and above) will be gathered in the same section. - Course content: main objects of the Anthropology discipline. - Practically speaking, the course will consist of two different activities: - Tutorials in the morning (Teaching Assistants) - Main lecture in the afternoon (Professor) - Advantages: Students will benefit from more precise training in the discipline and will be able to form an idea of what path they would like to follow in the discipline.
+- All our program students (Major and above) will be gathered in the same section. - The course is also taught by the collective body of full-time faculty members of our Department. - Course content: main objects of the Anthropology discipline. - Practically speaking, the course will consist of two different activities: - Tutorials in the morning (Teaching Assistants) - Main lecture in the afternoon (Professor) - Advantages: Students will benefit from more precise training in the discipline and will be able to form an idea of what path they would like to follow in the discipline.